aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to POTX or Online App" h2="Export DOTX to POTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting DOTX to POTX is a common requirement for many businesses.
+DOTX is a Microsoft Word template file format, while POTX is a Microsoft PowerPoint template file format.
+Converting DOTX to POTX allows users to create presentations from existing Word templates, making it easier to create professional-looking presentations quickly and efficiently.

+<h2>How Aspose.Total Helps for DOTX to POTX Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTX to POTX conversion while using two of it's APIs.
-Load your DOTX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOTX to POTX.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ allows users to load their DOTX file and convert it to HTML.
+Aspose.Slides for C++ then allows users to load the HTML and create a new presentation, which can then be saved as a POTX file.
+This process makes it easy to quickly and efficiently convert DOTX to POTX, allowing users to create professional-looking presentations from existing Word templates.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}